apache/dolphinscheduler/.github/PULL_REQUEST_TEMPLATE.md

 *(Please pick either of the following options)*

-This pull request is a trivial rework / code cleanup without any test coverage.
+This pull request is code cleanup without any test coverage.

 *(or)*